Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7, evening)

 To undertake this course, we ask that you have:

-- the equivalent of six months full-time experience of working with children, young people and their families (approximately 1,000 hours).
+- a minimum of the equivalent of twelve months full-time experience of working with children, young people and their families.
 Approximately half of this work must have been completed within the last five years.
-Ordinarily we require 12 months prior work experience with children and families, but this has been reduced for the coming academic year (2022-23) as a result of our awareness of the impact of the pandemic on gaining suitable work

 - an interest in learning about unconscious processes, emotional development, observation, and psychoanalytic thinking